parse-community/docs/_includes/graphql/objects.md

 }
 ```

-**Note:** The API returns the deleted object, it helps frontend developers to show messages like: "The player Charles François has been successfully removed."
+**Note:** The API returns the deleted object, which can allow you to show messages like "The player Charles François has been successfully removed" on the front end.

 ## Nested Mutation